 On the plus side, this is perfect weather for my favorite sorts of cozy comfort food.
 Soups, braises, breads, and all sorts of baked goods that need me to turn on the oven.
 Should I mention that I have the best no-knead rolls coming up soon?
 Perfect for Thanksgiving, Christmas, and any time you want yummy dinner rolls.
 They’re amazing!

 And today I have a cozy soup which is equally amazing!
 Since I only post recipes I LOVE, trust me that I love this soup in all its creamy, rich glory.
-The pureed veggies that make the soup base, the meaty Italian sausage, the hearty chickpeas, and the bright and fresh broccolini.
+The pureed veggies that make the base, the meaty Italian sausage, the hearty chickpeas, and the bright and fresh broccolini.
 It’s all good!

-To make Italian sausage soup, puree softened vegetables with stock for thick soup base then simmer the thickened stock with sausage, chickpeas, and broccolini until the flavors come together.
+To make Italian sausage soup, puree softened vegetables with stock for a thick base then simmer the thickened stock with sausage, chickpeas, and broccolini until the flavors come together.
 Finish by swirling in some cream.

 - Saute the onion, garlic, and carrots until soft then puree them with chicken stock.